 Sandia Recommendation: Since OASIS nodes are implemented independently, the team recommends conducting scans or penetration tests of the various nodes to identify any nodes that are using older software versions, leak information about the system (ex. list software versions being used), or have vulnerable implementations of their web applications.
 Since each node could be unique in its software, environment, and supporting security systems, the assessment team recommends that the node owner perform these assessments on their own systems.

-Critical Infrastructure Committee Feedback:
+Critical Infrastructure Committee Feedback: The committee noted that additional clarity regarding this recommendation would aid in the identification of considerations for standards development; specifically, the identification of references, parameters, or timing considerations NAESB could evaluate.

 Addendum Report – Section 3.2 Recommended Future Assessments